Stjørdal Municipality: Birdlife

 The Stjørdal area has a rich bird life with well over 260 recorded species and several good birding localities.
 Though Stjørdal can not boast of a long coastline (it's only 25 km long) some of best birding areas are to be found along Stjørdalfjorden.
 Halsøen is virtually situated near the centre of Stjørdal, and can be easily viewed from a number of advantage points from route E6 in the east or Langøra in the west.
 Formed by the old river outlet, this tidal area is well worth checking.
 Due to the shallow waters and extensive areas of mud at low tide, Halsøen is used both as a wintering area and a migration stopover point by many species.

 Culture

 Kimen kulturhus is a culture house that opened in 2015, which includes a 3-auditorium cinema, a public library, and concert halls.

 The radio station Radio Trøndelag is based in Stjørdal, which broadcasts programming targeted to rural Trøndelag audiences, and is the only significant radio station in the Trondheim metropolitan area that still broadcasts on FM.

-Sports-wise, the southern farming-based district of Lånke is the place of the Lånkebanen, a rallycross complex that hosts annual rounds of the FIA World Rallycross Championship and the FIA European Rallycross Championship.
+Sports-wise, the southern farming-based district (the former Lånke Municipality) is the place of the Lånkebanen, a rallycross complex that hosts annual rounds of the FIA World Rallycross Championship and the FIA European Rallycross Championship.
 The municipality's primary sports team is IL Stjørdals-Blink, whose men's football team currently plays in the 2. divisjon.